lobodeguerra/gothic/README.md

 - public/ - The compiled files served by the application
 - .dockerignore - Contains files that if mounted on Docker would slow things down.
 - .env - Contains environment variables used for the local development environment.
 You can create one from .env.example, adjusting it to your needs
+- .nvmrc - Used by NVM to ensure the right Node.js version is used.
 - composer.json - The composer file used for code standards supervision with PHPCS, class autoloading, and vendor PHP dependencies.
 - docker-composel.yaml - The local environment setup for Docker through Docker Compose.
 - package.json - Contains the NPM dependencies necessary to run the frontend asset management tools.